yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

     >>=                           Data.Conduit.Internal                     2.9    4.0
     serveConnection.recvSendLoop  Network.Wai.Handler.Warp.Run              2.6    2.0

+I was happy because `parseReqeustLine` disappeared from here.
+One homework for me is to understand why `sendfileloop` is so slow.
+Probably I need to check if locks are used in sendfile().
+If you have any ideas, please let me know.

 ## Acknowledgment

-I thank Joey Hess for letting Warp work well on Windows and Gregory Collins for discussion on performance.
+Michael and I thank Joey Hess for letting Warp work well on Windows and Gregory Collins for discussion on performance.